okta/okta-angular/MIGRATING.md

 ### `login` is removed

 This method called `onAuthRequired`, if it was set in the config options, or `loginRedirect` if no `onAuthRequired` option was set.
-If you had code that wa calling this method, you may either call your `onAuthRequired` function directly or `signInWithRedirect`.
+If you had code that was calling this method, you may either call your `onAuthRequired` function directly or `signInWithRedirect`.

 ### `loginRedirect` is replaced by `signInWithRedirect`